discernus/research/1c_ecf_emotional_climate/ecf_v10.md

       **CRITICAL DISAMBIGUATION**: Both may use "fairness" language:
       - Envy: resentment toward others' advantages, grievance-based thinking
-      - Compersion: celebration of others' success, merit-based recognition
+      - Mudita: celebration of others' success, merit-based recognition
       - Intent and focus are key differentiators

       **BOUNDARY CASES**:
       - "Unfair advantage" → legitimate concern vs. envy-based resentment
       - "Well-deserved success" → genuine celebration vs. superficial praise

-      Use the scoring calibration guidelines defined for the `envy` and `compersion` dimensions and focus only on these two dimensions.
+      Use the scoring calibration guidelines defined for the `envy` and `mudita` dimensions and focus only on these two dimensions.

 # 5.3: Dimensions
 dimensions: